 (H) Fixed fire extinguishing system design, installation, inspection, servicing, and recharging:

 (I) Emergency generator installation, maintenance, repair, and testing: $30.00.

 (J) Chimney and solid fuel burning appliance cleaning, maintenance, and evaluation: $30.00.

 (d) Permit processing.
 The Commissioner shall make all practical efforts to process permits in a prompt manner.
 The Commissioner shall establish time limits for permit processing as well as procedures and time periods within which to notify applicants whether an application is complete.

 (e) Variances; exemptions.
-The Commissioner may grant variances or exemptions from rules adopted under this subchapter where strict compliance would entail practical difficulty, unnecessary hardship, or is otherwise found unwarranted, provided that:
+Except for any rules requiring the education module regarding the State’s energy goals described in subdivision (a)(2) of this section, the Commissioner may grant variances or exemptions from rules adopted under this subchapter where strict compliance would entail practical difficulty, unnecessary hardship, or is otherwise found unwarranted, provided that:

 (1) any such variance or exemption secures the public safety and health;